ahmed007boss/Advanced-Space-Engineers-Expansions/README.md

 - **Unique planetary features** that players can reshape in different ways—each approach reflecting their playstyle and needs, which naturally leads to conflict or collaboration
 - **Exclusive technologies** that allow each player or faction to develop their own **technological identity**

-All progression systems will be **server-adjustable**—admins can scale the effort required for research, terraforming, industrial output, and other major goals based on expected player count.
+All progression systems will be **server-adjustable** admins can scale the effort required for research, terraforming, industrial output, and other major goals based on expected player count.
 This ensures solo players can make meaningful progress without excessive grind, while larger groups face challenges that encourage coordination and shared effort.

-Everything—from mining to planetary engineering—is structured as a **6-tier progression ladder**, where each tier unlocks new challenges, capabilities, and strategic depth.
+Everything from mining to planetary engineering is structured as a **6-tier progression ladder**, where each tier unlocks new challenges, capabilities, and strategic depth.

-> ✨ **Note**: Planet features, hazards, and resources described below are *examples* of a flexible, future-ready system designed for easy expansion.

 ---